fin-cli/handbook/commands/cli/update.md

-# wp cli update
+# fin cli update

-Updates WP-CLI to the latest release.
+Updates FIN-CLI to the latest release.

-This command runs on the `before_wp_load` hook, just before the WP load process begins.
+This command runs on the `before_fin_load` hook, just before the FIN load process begins.

 Default behavior is to check the releases API for the newest stable version, and prompt if one is available.